schmynth/hydotfiles/analysis.md

 # Questions

-where does oh-my-zsh come from? what is hyde-shell? $HOME/.local/bin/hyde-shell where do the themes, fonts and wallpapers come from?
+where are zsh keybinds stored? where does oh-my-zsh come from? -> it is installed by Scripts/restore_shl.sh what is hyde-shell? $HOME/.local/bin/hyde-shell where do the themes, fonts and wallpapers come from? -> they come from HyDE/themes repo
+    as in Scripts/themepatcher.lst

 Config files: